komerpoodari/CarND-Semantic-Segmentation/README.md

 ![alt text][image8]

+## The following sections belong to base readme.

 ### Setup
 ##### GPU
 `main.py` will check to make sure you are using GPU - if you don't have a GPU on your system, you can use AWS or another cloud computing platform.